Requirements for Application to the 4+1 Program

 4. Favorable recommendations from two faculty members in science, mathematics, or engineering, including one Wellesley faculty member and one Olin faculty member.

 Students who are interested in pursuing the 4+1 program should talk to Alison Black, Class Dean and STEM Advisor at Wellesley College (see contact information below), and should consider taking ENGR 160 Fundamentals of Engineering at Wellesley as early as possible.
-Students who believe they may be interested in 4+1 should indicate this to their advisor early in their program, in order to provide the most flexibility in planning.
+Students who believe they may be interested in 4+1 should indicate this to their advisor and to Dean Black early in their program, in order to provide the most flexibility in planning.